-At our request, the underwriters have reserved up to % of the common units for sale at the initial public offering price to persons who are directors, officers or employees, or who are otherwise associated with us through a directed unit program.
+At our request, the underwriters have reserved up to 5.0% of the common units for sale at the initial public offering price to persons who are directors, officers or employees, or who are otherwise associated with us through a directed unit program.
 The number of common units available for sale to the general public will be reduced by the number of directed units purchased by participants in the program.
-Except for certain of our officers and directors who have entered into lock-up agreements as contemplated in the immediately preceding paragraph, each person buying common units through the directed unit program has agreed that, for a period of 180 days from the date of this prospectus, he or she will not, without the prior written consent of Citi, dispose of or hedge any common units or any securities convertible into or exchangeable for our common stock with respect to common units purchased in the program.
-For certain officers and directors purchasing common units through the directed unit program, the lock-up agreements contemplated in the immediately preceding paragraph shall govern with respect to their purchases.
+Except for certain of our officers and directors who have entered into lock-up agreements as contemplated in the immediately preceding paragraph, each employee buying common units through the directed unit program has agreed that, for a period of 25 days from the date of this prospectus, he or she will not, without the prior written consent of Citi, dispose of or hedge any common units or any securities convertible into or exchangeable for our common stock with respect to common units purchased in the program.
+Non-employees buying common units through the directed unit program will be subject to a 180-day lock-up agreement.
 Citi in its sole discretion may release any of the securities subject to these lock-up agreements at any time without notice.
 Any directed units not purchased will be offered by the underwriters to the general public on the same basis as all other common units offered.
 We have agreed to indemnify the underwriters against certain liabilities and expenses, including liabilities under the Securities Act, in connection with the sales of the directed units.

 Prior to this offering, there has been no public market for our common units.
-Consequently, the initial public offering price for the common units was determined by negotiations between us and Citi.
+Consequently, the initial public offering price for the common units was determined by negotiations between us and the representatives.
 Among the factors considered in determining the initial public offering price were our results of operations, our current financial condition, our future prospects, our markets, the economic conditions in and future prospects for the industry in which we compete, our management, and currently prevailing general conditions in the equity securities markets, including current market valuations of publicly traded companies considered comparable to our company.
 We cannot assure you, however, that the price at which the common units will sell in the public market after this offering will not be lower than the initial public offering price or that an active trading market in our common units will develop and continue after this offering.

-We intend to apply to have our common units listed on the NYSE under the symbol "OILT."
+We have applied to list our common units on the NYSE under the symbol "OILT."